blinkseb/TreeWrapper/README.md

 template <typename T> T& write();
 ```

-Each method returns a (const) reference of type `T`. **It's very important to keep the ference around if you want to library to work**.
+Each method returns a (const) reference of type `T`. **It's very important to keep the reference around if you want the library to work**.
 Do not do:

 ```C++
 const float branchValue = tree["branch"].read<float>();